Orange Guayusa

 While it may boost metabolism due to caffeine, it should be combined with a balanced diet for effective weight loss.

-Is Orange Guayusa safe for everyone?
+Is Orange Guayusa safe for pregnant women?

-How should I store Orange Guayusa leaves?
+How should I store Orange Guayusa?

 Store in a cool, dry place in an airtight container to maintain freshness.